MukulDhiman03/ReactJSInteviewPrep/README.md

 <h1 style="text-align: center">React Js Notes</h1>
+React is a library .

+Main difference between library and framework is that library takes minimum efforts to put in to the code.

 # Emmets

     Set of shortcuts.
-    To Speed up the process of writing code.
+    Use to Speed up the process of writing code.

 # CDN(Content Delivery Network)